janschill/cern-solid-code-investigation/thesis/draft.md

       * performance of retrieving data from large number of registrations
       * availability of crucial data when user decides to delete data
       * -> change to autocomplete functionality
+        * how to match structure data to unstructured, highly variable input identifiers
     * Developing/Testing
       * mapping inputs to data (Solid data is semantically structure, HTML forms mostly not)
       * nested triplets(/quads) (address, email address)